CrackingMinds/rozprawy-spoleczne/README.md

 In case of any temporary technical problems feel free to visit: https://rozprawy-spoleczne-ea7db.firebaseapp.com for exact same copy of the running application.

-To visit admin section of the application refer to "http://BASE_URL/admin".
+To visit admin section of the application refer to "http://BASE_URL/admin" (e.g. http://rozprawyspoleczne.edu.pl/admin).
 Anonymous access is available (under "Login" button).

 ## Development server